CTAR’s Updated Coronavirus Guidance

 Social distancing practices will be strictly adhered to and all pickup areas will be sanitized by a professional cleaning crew each day.

 *lockboxes in need of repair will be quarantined for a minimum of 72 hours before repair and you will be contacted regarding repair status prior to pickup.

-We have shifted our class schedule to include live virtual classes through zoom, and online opportunities.
+We have shifted our class schedule to include limited live courses, live virtual classes through zoom, and online opportunities.
 All required CE can be completed virtually and the LLR has extended the 2020 renewal deadline to September 30.

 REAL ESTATE OPERATIONAL GUIDANCE

 Given that the threat of the spreading virus remains very real, especially as restrictions begin to ease, we will remain in line with the guidance being offered by the National Association of Realtors and the SC Realtors–that whenever possible, virtual options are utilized, but that the final decision rests with the broker and the client’s preference and should follow all CDC guidelines for proper safety protocols including masks and gloves, as well as following social distancing practices.

 When Governor McMaster lifted the “home or work” order, the Governor and state epidemiologist Dr. Linda Bell “strongly urged anyone considered to be “at-risk” based on CDC guidance to limit exposure to others and for all South Carolinians to continue prioritizing their travels between home and work, when possible.
 South Carolinians, now more than ever, should be vigilant in protecting themselves, their loved ones, and their communities by practicing social distancing and continuing to follow the advice and recommendations from our public health experts.”